Alticha/OpenTDB-Answers/README.md

 # OpenTDB-Answers
-JSON file containing answers for OpenTDB questions.
+JSON file containing answers for OpenTDB questions.<br>
+Questions/Answers are NOT trimmed and they are HTML-encoded.
+This is incomplete, but answers most questions.